ikraamg/TRMNL-HA/trmnl-ha/ha-trmnl/docs/ARCHITECTURE.md

 ## High-Level Overview

-Puppet is a Home Assistant add-on that automates screenshot capture of dashboards and delivers them to external servers.
+TRMNL HA is a Home Assistant add-on that captures dashboard screenshots and sends them to your TRMNL device.
 It's optimized for e-ink displays with advanced dithering capabilities.

 ### Core Capabilities